Now that we have a glossary to work with, we’re ready to find out how to use EPDs.

 First, recall that the unit of measure for BW is pounds.
 But we cannot just assume that Bull A (BW -5.2) is going to knock about five pounds off the birth weight of his progeny; nor can we assume that Bull B (BW +0.4) will increase the birth weight of his progeny by nearly half a pound.
 Instead, we are comparing Bull A and Bull B to each other.
 The EPDs tell us that Bull A’s calves are lighter at birth than Bull B’s calves by 5.6 pounds on average.

 We can also compare the EPDs of individual bulls to the breed average.
 Using the example above, suppose that we want to know how Bull A stacks up compared to other Hereford sires across the breed.
-We happen to know that the average EPD for birth weight in a given year is +3.3.
+Also suppose that the average EPD for birth weight in Herefords this year is +3.3.
 This puts the average birth weight of Bull A’s calves 8.5 pounds lower than the breed average.

 You may have seen an additional number next to the EPD, perhaps labeled Accuracy or ACC.
 This is usually a number between 0 and 1, and it reflects the amount of data that was available when the EPD was calculated.
 The closer the accuracy number is to 1, the more accurate the EPD is considered to be and the less likely it is to change over time as more data is collected.